'He Genuinely Cares': Joe Cobb, Proudly Spiritual and Gay, Sees Progress in Roanoke Mayor Bid

 Cobb switched his coursework and interned in area churches, finishing college a year early before going to seminary at Southern Methodist University in Dallas.
 That’s where he met Leigh Anne Taylor.

-“He just seemed like a fun person to be around,” recalled Taylor, who grew up in Shawsville and is now a deacon in Lynchburg.
+“He just seemed like a fun person to be around,” recalled Taylor, who grew up in Shawsville and is now a deacon at a church in Lynchburg.
 “He was friends with everybody.”

 The two married in 1985 and had a son and daughter.
 Cobb had been ordained, and the couple worked as ministers at a Methodist church in Kansas.